certtools/intelmq/docs/User-Guide.md

 intelmqctl start blocklistde-apache-parser
 ```

-Bots configured as stream will never exit except if there is an error and the error handling configuration requires the bot to exit.
+Bots configured as `continuous` will never exit except if there is an error and the error handling configuration requires the bot to exit.
 See Error Handling section for more details.

 #### Forcing reset pipeline and cache (be careful)